Teodoro-lab/WebScrap/README.md

-# WebScrap
+# WebScrap:memo:

-python webScrapper made using BeautifulSoup.
+python webScrapper made using BeautifulSoup:sparkles:.
 It reads a list of paths for html files and scrap them looking for questions.
 (Note: In a real example we would use requests library for acceding the html files).
-Finally the script transform the gatered information into and csv file using pandas.
+Finally the script transform the gatered information into and csv file using pandas	:panda_face:.